A young man wearing a blue backpack hiking through hills

 them

 Be careful!
-Direct object pronouns must agree in gender and number with the nouns they are replacing.
+Direct object pronouns must agree in and with the they are replacing.
 In the following example, el pastel is the direct object of the sentence and it is a masculine singular noun, that is why the pronoun we need to use is lo.

 Now, let’s look at the example below: the noun las cartas is the direct object in this sentence, this noun is feminine plural, thus, we should use the pronoun las.